Ektoplasm84/Kintone_Plugin_Previewer/README.md

 It was created for a Taiwan based company that uses KINTONE as they middleman for all CRM / ERP  needs, and it adds previously missing default functionality.

+This includes the manifest and the .js file, but they must still be packaged properly for kintone distribution.